doublethreedigital/addon-boilerplate/README.md

 This repository contains the source code for :addonName. :addonName is a commercial addon, to use it in production, you'll need to [purchase a license](https://statamic.com/:marketplaceSlug).

-While :addonName itself is free and doesn't require a license, you can [optionally donate to Duncan](https://duncanm.dev/donate), the developer behind it to show your appreciation.

 ## Installation

 1. Install via Composer `composer require :vendorName/:packageName`